fpatron/Quilibrium-Toolkit/README.md

 | Command | Description |
 | ---   | --- |
-install_node | Installs a new Quilibrium node on the specified target(s).<br>[See install and configure guide](docs/installation.md) upgrade_node | Upgrade Quilibrium node on the specified target(s).<br>[See install and configure guide](docs/installation.md) setup_node | Configure sysctl and Quilibrium API (config.yml) on the specified target(s).<br>[See install and configure guide](docs/installation.md) create_service | Install your Quilibrium node as a service (daemon) on the specified target(s).<br>[See install and configure guide](docs/installation.md)
+install_node | Installs a new Quilibrium node on the specified target(s).<br>[See install and configure guide](docs/installation.md) install_tools | Install a little tool to check node info on the node directly.<br>[See install and configure guide](docs/installation.md) upgrade_node | Upgrade Quilibrium node on the specified target(s).<br>[See install and configure guide](docs/installation.md) setup_node | Configure sysctl and Quilibrium API (config.yml) on the specified target(s).<br>[See install and configure guide](docs/installation.md) create_service | Install your Quilibrium node as a service (daemon) on the specified target(s).<br>[See install and configure guide](docs/installation.md)